isedwards/kb/python/tablib.md

 - We started using [tablib](http://python-tablib.org/) because it is used by [Django import/export](https://django-import-export.readthedocs.io/en/latest/)

-- Awhile ago, it looked like tablib had been abandoned, now has a new maintainer (but who really knows?).
+- A few times it's looked like tablib has been abandoned, it now has a new maintainer ([but who really knows?](https://github.com/vinayak-mehta/tablib/issues/329#issuecomment-520212465)).

 - Tablib *still* mangles data type on import and export for xlsx format.
 Excel dates become floats (using Excels numeric representation), whereas OpenPyXL correctly imports them as `datatime`.